-Are large news agencies, with a wide scope of international coverage on multiple topics, with large numbers of reporters, and finely edited articles better sources of news than smaller and more local papers, or narrow niche blogs?
+Are large news agencies, with a wide scope of international coverage on multiple topics, with large numbers of reporters, and finely edited articles, better news sources than smaller and more local papers, or narrow niche blogs?

-A patent on ranking articles in Google News was granted this week that was originally filed in 2003, and it discusses several ranking factors that it might use to present news articles based upon the “quality” of the news sources involved.
+A patent on ranking articles in Google News was granted this week that was originally filed in 2003.
+It discusses several ranking factors that it might use to present news articles based upon the “quality” of the news sources involved.

 The patent doesn’t include a full range of signals that Google probably considers in ranking news stories, such as the freshness of the news (as noted in Google’s patent filing on Universal Search), or whether or not a certain source is the original.